bernie-skipole/indi/README.md

 indi - Instrument Neutral Distributed Interface, see https://en.wikipedia.org/wiki/Instrument_Neutral_Distributed_Interface

-Consists of the package:
+Though indi is used for astronomical observatory use, it can also be used for any instrument control if appropriate indi drivers are available.
+This project provides a client, not drivers, nor indiserver.
+See https://indilib.org/

+A Python3 package is provided:

 ### indimqttredis

-An indi client with the capability to read data from redis and send it in indi XML format to indiserver, and can read device properties from the indiserver and stores them in redis.
+An indi client with the capability to read data from redis and send it in indi XML format to indiserver, and can read device properties from indiserver and store them in redis.

 A redis server needs to be provided.